AllT2709/task-app-auth/README.md

-# Tag app with Django
+# Task app with Django

-A simple Tag app with Django Framework
+A simple Task app with authentication in Django Framework

 ### Tools